TOILmodular/Frames/README.md

 The upload process is the same, as for my Braids clone.
 You can check out my [Braids video](https://youtu.be/TBMySGm7jKk) about how to program the Blue Pill board.

-Alternative firmware versions available, like e.g. Sheep or the Parasite version, both available as .wav files can also be uploaded via the procedure described in the official Mutable Instruments manual.
+An alternative Parasite firmware version available as .wav file, which can also be uploaded via the procedure described in the official Mutable Instruments manual.

-Check [this YouTube video](https://youtu.be/xhDt-fGgXi8) for more details about the firmware update process.
+Check [this YouTube video](xxx) for more details about the firmware update process.

 ## STM32F103 Version
 CAUTION!
 There are three different versions of the Blue Pill board available.